-Total RF ablation time Total RF ablation time as measured by total time of ablation lesion applications will be documented.
+Parameter Definition Total RF ablation time Total RF ablation time as measured by total time of ablation lesion applications, from first ablation lesion to end of last lesion, will be documented.
 These values will be compared between the FIRM-guided and conventional ablation groups.
-If ablation for AT/atrial flutter is pursued, this ablation time will be documented separately Total radiation exposure As above, these values will be compared between the FIRM-guided and PVI groups.
-Repeat procedure and hospitalization Any information regarding repeat procedures and re-hospitalizations will be collected and compared between groups Quality of Life Impact on quality of life, using patient-reported outcome instruments (EQ-5D and AFEQT), within treatment groups (change from pre-procedure to post-procedure follow-up timepoints) and between treatment groups.
+If ablation for AT/atrial flutter is pursued, this ablation time will be documented separately Repeat procedure and hospitalization Any descriptive information regarding repeat procedures and re-hospitalizations will be compared between groups Cumulative long-term freedom from AF Cumulative long-term freedom from AF will be assessed at 12 months after the initial AF procedure but will permit results of repeat ablation Early Recurrence of AF/AT Recurrences of sustained AF/AT in the first 8 weeks (blanking period).
+Change in Atrial Function Change in left atrial size and pulmonary vein inflow Doppler on echocardiogram (when available) Change in Ventricular Function Change in left ventricular ejection fraction and parameters of diastolic dysfunction (when available) Quality of Life Impact on quality of life, using patient-reported outcome instruments (EQ-5D and AFEQT), within treatment groups (change from pre-procedure to post-procedure follow-up time points) and between treatment groups.
 Analysis will be performed if primary endpoints are met.
 Economic Analysis Cost-effectiveness analysis based on clinical and patient-reported outcomes and resource utilization.
 Analysis will be performed if primary endpoints are met.

-7 SELECTION, DISCONTINUATION, AND WITHDRAWAL OF SUBJECTS
+8 SELECTION, DISCONTINUATION, AND WITHDRAWAL OF SUBJECTS

-7.1 SELECTION CRITERIA
+8.1 SELECTION CRITERIA